amireza007/Stealth-Simulator/README.md

 ## Create custom sessions

 You can define custom sessions to test different behaviors.
-You need to load the session into the list of sessions to be loaded in the game; they are loaded in GameManager.LoadSavedSessions().
+You need to load the session into the list of sessions to be loaded in the game; they are loaded in GameManager.LoadSavedSessions(). (_Custom Session classes are located in ./Assets/Resources/Scripts/Main/SessionSetups/_)

 You can create a session to define a scenario by using its class constructor which takes: